 Find a paper plate (or something of similar thickness), a paperclip, and a magnet.
-With the paperclip on one side of the plate and the magnet on the other, try moving the paperclip by moving the magnet around on one side.
+With the paperclip on one side of the plate and the magnet on the other, try moving the paperclip with the magnet.

-How many paper plates can you stack that allows the magnet to still work?
+How many paper plates can you stack and the magnet will still work?
 Can you feel the magnetic force in the air?
 What if you removed the paper plate?
 Test the magnetism with materials of different types and thicknesses?
 Share your results with a friend or family member.

 A "mandala" is a circular structure with radial symmetry.
 It can also be a tool for focusing attention and expressing creativity.
 Today:

-- 1. Gather coloring supplies (markers, pens, crayons). - Print a mandala (or trace it onto blank paper) from this link: https://www.free-mandalas.net/ - 3.
+- 1. Gather coloring supplies (markers, pens, crayons). - 2.
+Print a mandala (or trace it onto blank paper). - 3.
 Find a quiet and comfortable spot to color without distractions. - 4.
 Start coloring!